realtvop/puppeteer-renderer/README.md

 - `IGNORE_HTTPS_ERRORS=true` - Ignores HTTPS errors
 - `PUPPETEER_ARGS='--host-rules=MAP localhost yourproxy'` - Ads additional args that will be passed to puppeteer.
 Supports multiple arguments.
+- `ALLOWED_DOMAINS='example.com,*.google.com'` - Comma-separated list of allowed domains.
+Supports wildcard `*` for pattern matching.
+If not set or empty, all domains are allowed.

 ## Integration with existing service.